 What is the average cost of car insurance?

-The average cost of auto insurance in the United States is $1,738, but the price varies from one person to another, depending on location, ZIP code, credit score, driving record and type of car.
+The average cost of auto insurance in the U.S. is $1,738, but the price varies from one driver to another, depending on location, ZIP code, credit-based insurance score, driving record and type of car.
 It’s a good idea to compare quotes from multiple insurers offering the same coverage options to find the best value for your unique needs.

 How do I lower my car insurance premium?

-Since car insurance premiums depend on multiple factors related to driver and vehicle, there is no one way to lower the cost.
-Some good best practices for getting lower car insurance premiums include buying a cheaper car with good safety ratings, keeping an eye on your credit score and maintaining a good driving record.
-Speak with your provider or a licensed insurance professional to determine what factors might be driving your insurance rates up.
+Since auto insurance premiums depend on multiple factors related to driver and vehicle, there is no one specific way to lower the cost.
+Some best practices for getting lower auto insurance premiums include buying a cheaper vehicle with good safety ratings, keeping an eye on your credit standings and maintaining a good driving record.
+Speak with your auto insurer or a licensed insurance professional to determine what factors might be driving your insurance rates up.

 What are the best car insurance companies?

 There is no one best car insurance company for everyone.
-It’s a good idea to shop around and compare providers, then speak with a licensed insurance professional before purchasing a policy.
+It’s a good idea to shop around and compare carriers, then speak with a licensed insurance professional before purchasing a policy.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male driver with a cleaning driving record, good credit and the following full coverage limits: